Ahmedabad: Cuisine

-There are many restaurants, which serve Indian and international cuisines.
-Most of the food outlets serve only vegetarian food, as a strong tradition of vegetarianism is maintained by the city's Jain and Hindu communities.
+Many restaurants serve Indian and international cuisines.
+Most of the food outlets serve only vegetarian food, as there exists a strong tradition of vegetarianism that has been maintained by the city's Jain and Hindu communities for centuries.
 The first all-vegetarian Pizza Hut in the world opened in Ahmedabad.
 KFC has a separate staff uniform for serving vegetarian items and prepares vegetarian food in a separate kitchen, as does McDonald's.
-Ahmedabad has a quite a few restaurants serving typical Mughlai non-vegetarian food in older areas like Bhatiyar Gali, Kalupur and Jamalpur.
+Ahmedabad has a number of restaurants serving typical Mughlai non-vegetarian food in older areas like Bhatiyar Gali, Kalupur and Jamalpur.
+Manek Chowk is an open square near the centre of the city that functions as a vegetable market in the morning and a jewellery market in the afternoon.
+However, it is best known for becoming a vast congregation of food stalls in the evening, which sell local street food.
+It is named after the Hindu saint Baba Maneknath.

+The city has diverse food options for the vegan community as well.
+PETA India has named Ahmedabad as India's most vegan-friendly city of 2024.